-English Church Architecture -
+English Church Architecture.

-SPROUGHTON, All Saints (TM 125 451) (April 2011)
+SPROUGHTON, All Saints (TM 125 451),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

-The church (shown above from the southeast) consists of a W. tower, nave and chancel, with aisles that continue alongside the chancel as a chapel to the south and an organ chamber adjoined to a vestry to the north.
-Beginning from the west, the unbuttressed tower is Early English work of the late thirteenth century, which rises in three stages to "Y"-traceried bell-openings and (probably later) battlements, lit below by a restored three-light W. window with intersecting tracery.
-The Victorian clerestory apart, the rest of the building is lit by renewed S. windows and restored N. windows which, nevertheless, almost certainly retain their mediaeval forms, as witnessed by the partly old N. windows and the "hotchpotchedness" of the combination of designs.
-There are essentially two of these: (i), a two-light form formed of Y-tracery with trefoil-cusped lights with pointed trefoils above and a dagger in the window apex (although one to the north differs significantly); and (ii), a three-light Perpendicular form with little linking subarcuations above the lights, six sub-lights immediately above - the inner four ogee-pointed and the outer pair two-centred, and three quatrefoils in the heads - the central one ogee-pointed at the top and bottom and the outer pair, at the bottom only.
-These require consideration.
-The late Birkin Haward listed this church as one that may have been erected in a single campaign, to which he applied a date of c.
+This is a relatively modest and substantially renewed building, yet there is much to ponder here and a fascinating study could be made of this church alone.
+Beginning from the west, the unbuttressed tower is Early English work of the late thirteenth century, which rises in three stages to 'Y'-traceried bell-openings and (probably later) battlements, lit below by a restored three-light W. window with intersecting tracery.
+Windows in the rest of the building, aside from the wholly Victorian clerestory, have been renewed to the south and restored to the north while almost certainly retaining their mediaeval forms, as witnessed by the remaining mediaeval stonework to the north and the general 'hotchpotchedness' of the combination of designs.
+There are two principal forms: (i), a two-light window comprising Y-tracery with trefoil-cusped lights with trilobes above the lights and a dagger in the window apex (although one to the north differs significantly from the others); and (ii), a three-light Perpendicular form with little linking subarcuations above the lights, which appear to represent an extension of the two-light design encountered at Stowlangtoft and elsewhere.
+The late Birkin Haward listed this church as one that may have been erected in a single campaign (Suffolk Medieval Church Arcades, p.
+340), to which he applied a date of c.
 1280.
-Yet the tower and (as the church interior reveals) tower and chancel arches, could easily be earlier, while the two-light aisle windows and, still less, the arcades, seem scarcely to predate the turn of the next century.
-This may suggest that an originally aisleless nave was reconstructed with aisles, some three or four decades later.
-As for the inserted three-light Perpendicular windows (three renewed ones to the south and two partly old ones to the north), these can probably be dated by association with what appear to be their two-light counterparts at Stowlangtoft, which are known to have been constructed c.
-1390-1400.
-In their fourteenth century manifestation, they were almost certainly the work of the same hand, although attributing anything else to this mason with certainty, other than windows, except at Stowlangtoft, proves a real challenge.
-These windows show one variation, only otherwise seen at Nayland and Rattlesden, in that two are segmentally arched (in the nave aisles, as illustrated by the N. aisle window, below left) instead of segmental-pointed (see the photograph of the re-set window in the organ chamber, below right).
-(In other places, all these windows are segmental-pointed.)
-The chancel E. window is Victorian but the S. doorway is commensurate with the two-light windows and has three rolls with fillets springing from two engaged shafts with fillets on its outer face, at odds with its segmental-pointed rere-arch, like that at Rattlesden, which suggests a remodelling.
+Yet the tower and (as the church interior reveals) tower and chancel arches, could easily be earlier, while the two-light aisle windows and, still less, the arcades, seem unlikely to predate the turn of the next century.
+This may suggest that an originally aisleless nave was reconstructed with aisles, some thirty or forty years later.
+As for the inserted three-light Perpendicular windows (three renewed ones to the south and two partly old ones to the north), these can probably be dated by association with their two-light counterparts at Stowlangtoft, which are known to have been constructed c.
+1390.
+These windows appear more widely in a loose cluster around the present-day local authority of Mid Suffolk and seem almost certainly the work of the same hand, although attributing anything else to this mason with certainty, other than windows, except at Stowlangtoft, proves a real challenge.
+These windows show one variation here, also seen at Rattlesden, in that two are segmentally arched (in the nave aisles, as illustrated by the N. aisle window, below left) instead of segmental-pointed, which is more usual.
+(See the photograph of the re-set window in the organ chamber, below right.)
+To describe these windows with complete precision, to try to ensure they are indeed the work of the same man:

-The church interior is dominated by the three-bay nave arcades (see the interior view of the church, below, and the larger photograph of the N. arcade, below left), described by Birkin Haward as "of outstanding merit and the only examples of their kind in Suffolk".
-"The piers are deeply moulded with four filleted shafts and four keeled shafts in the diagonals [separated by continuous hollows, and these support] deeply moulded capitals and arches" (Pevsner).
+The church interior at Sproughton is dominated by the three-bay nave arcades (see the interior view of the church, below, and the larger photograph of the N. arcade, below left), described by Birkin Haward as 'of outstanding merit and the only examples of their kind in Suffolk'.
+'The piers are deeply moulded with four filleted shafts and four keeled shafts in the diagonals... [separated by continuous hollows, and these support] deeply moulded capitals and arches' (Nikolaus Pevsner and James Bettley, The Buildings of England: Suffolk West, New Haven & London, Yale University Press, 2015, p.
+485).
 By contrast, the tower and chancel arches (which the British Listed Buildings web-site declares to have been reconstructed, although if they are, it must surely have been in the original form) are each composed, very simply, of two flat-chamfered orders.

 Finally, although furnishings in the church are of less interest than the architecture, a few items are worth notice.
 The font (illustrated below right) is Perpendicular but has probably been retooled: the octagonal bowl is decorated by symbols of the Passion on the cardinal faces and of the Evangelists between, and stands on an octagonal stem with two blank cinquefoil-cusped arches on every side.
 Monuments include a large theatrical sixteenth century one on the N. wall of the sanctuary, commemorating Elizabeth Bull (d.
 1634) and featuring the deceased in effigy (although probably, at that date, not intended to represent an actual likeness) kneeling in prayer before a prayer desk, while a pair of angels at the sides hold back a pair of curtains.
 A much simpler memorial engraved in slate on the chancel S. wall, dedicated to a former rector, Joseph Waite (d.
-1670), has the Chi Rho symbol at the top, an hour-glass standing on skull in the centre, and a selective misquotation from Job, ch.
+1670), has the Chi Rho symbol at the top, an hour-glass standing on a skull in the centre, and a selective misquotation from Job, ch.
 14, v.
-14, below, which makes use of the fact that capital "J"s were once written as "I"s: "...all the days of my appointed time will I waite, till my change come".
+14, below, which makes use of the fact that capital 'J's were once written as 'I's: '...all the days of my appointed time will I waite, till my change come'.